 Pass-Through Notes.
-The Opportunistic Bond ETF may invest in pass-through notes, which are a type of pass-through obligation of the operator of a marketplace lending platform.
-The operator of a marketplace lending platform may purchase loan(s) from a funding bank at par using the funds of multiple lenders on deposit in a segregated deposit account held by the operator, and then issue to each such lender at par a pass-through note of the operator (or an affiliate of the operator) representing the right to receive the lender's proportionate share of all principal and interest payments received by the operator from the borrower on the loan funded by such lender (net of the platform servicing fees).
+A Fund may invest in pass-through notes, which are a type of pass-through obligation of the operator of a marketplace lending platform may purchase loan(s) from a funding bank at par using the funds of multiple lenders on deposit in a segregated deposit account held by the operator, and then issue to each such lender at par a pass-through note of the operator (or an affiliate of the operator) representing the right to receive the lender's proportionate share of all principal and interest payments received by the operator from the borrower on the loan funded by such lender (net of the platform servicing fees).
 Pass-through notes are not direct obligations of the borrowers under the underlying marketplace loans originated by such platforms.
 As such, holders of certain pass-through notes are exposed to the credit risk of the operator.
-An operator that becomes subject to bankruptcy proceedings may be unable to make full and timely payments on its pass-through notes even if the borrowers of the underlying marketplace loans timely make all payments due from them.
-In addition, pass-through notes are non-recourse obligations (except to the extent that the operator actually receives payments from the borrower on the loan).
+An operator that becomes subject to bankruptcy proceedings may be unable to make full and timely payments on its pass-through notes are non-recourse obligations (except to the extent that the operator actually receives payments from the borrower on the loan).
 Accordingly, lenders assume all of the borrower credit risk on the loans they fund and are not entitled to recover any deficiency of principal or interest from the operator if the borrower defaults on its payments.

-There may be a delay between the time the Opportunistic Bond ETF commits to purchase a pass-through note and the issuance of such note and, during such delay, the funds committed to such an investment will not be available for investment in any other instruments.
+There may be a delay between the time a Fund commits to purchase a pass-through note and the issuance of such note and, during such delay, the funds committed to such an investment will not be available for investment in any other instruments.
 Because the funds committed to an investment in pass-through notes do not earn interest until the issuance of the note, the delay in issuance will have the effect of reducing the effective rate of return on the investment.